cmdcolin/oddgenes/README.md

 Satellite DNA study uncovers megabase scale introns https://www.biorxiv.org/content/early/2018/12/11/493254

-Example in human include Dystrophin spanning 2.3 million bp Example in paper kl-3 spans 4.3 million bp
+An example in this paper kl-3 spans 4.3 million bp

+In human, an example is Dystrophin spanning 2.3 million bp

 ### Very large number of isoforms in Dscam